markxroberts/risco-mqtt-local/README.md

 - System battery status, tamper and phone line binary sensor
 - Ready status sensor for each partition
 - For home arming and group arming, delayed arming introduced in response to partition not ready (otherwise command just fails).
 This will retry for up to 30 seconds if partition not ready to arm when arming command called.
 HA alarm control panel will reflect this by showing 'arming'.
 This is not the same as the Risco 'arming' state which initiates delayed arming (not supported).
 - Local alarm code now supported.
 This doesn't validate with the panel, but is for local validation within Home Assistant.
-From 20246.4 this is by partition.
+From 2024.6.4 this is by partition.
 - Ability to temporarily change logging in live application (input select)
 - Logging to file option
-- Now supports .yaml configuration
+- Now supports .yaml configuration.
+If you are already using the application, it will create a `config.yaml` file for you, so you can delete the old `config.json` file.

 ## Installation

 ```
-docker run -v $(pwd)/config.json:/data/config.json markxroberts/risco-mqtt-local:latest
+docker run -v $(pwd)/config.json:/data/config.yaml markxroberts/risco-mqtt-local:latest
 ```
 Or install as HA add-on.

 ## Configuration

 Create a file config.yaml in your project directory.
-I suggest using ```config-sample.yaml``` in this folder rather than copying the commented version below.
+I suggest using `config-sample.yaml` in this folder rather than copying the commented version below.

 ```
 log: info